-DARPA created these game-changing capabilities by:

-Setting crisp, aggressive, quantitative technical objectives;

-Soliciting innovative ideas for solving them;

-Selecting strong multidisciplinary research teams;

-Providing strong multiyear funding;

-Exploiting large quantities of linguistic data;

-Conducting objective performance evaluations;

-Making course corrections based on those results;

-and iterating multiple times.
+DARPA created these game-changing capabilities by setting crisp, aggressive, quantitative technical objectives; soliciting innovative ideas for solving them; selecting strong multidisciplinary research teams; providing strong multiyear funding; exploiting large quantities of linguistic data; conducting objective performance evaluations; and making course corrections based on those results, and iterating multiple times.

-Four key technical lessons emerged:

-Learning is better than programming;

-Global optimization of gradient local decisions is crucial;

-Top-down and bottom-up knowledge must be combined;

-Metrics on shared benchmarks matter.
+Out of this, our four key technical lessons emerged: learning is better than programming; global optimization of gradient local decisions is crucial; topdown and bottom-up knowledge must be combined; and metrics on shared benchmarks matter.

-The Common Task Method (multiple parties sharing resources, competing and collaborating to achieve a stated objective) was extremely powerful, efficient, and easy to administer.
+The Common Task Method (multiple parties sharing resources, competing, and collaborating to achieve a stated objective) was extremely powerful, efficient, and easy to administer.